abhijit-buet/Tweet-Sentiment-Extraction/README.md

 <img src="https://github.com/abhijit-buet/Images/blob/main/Slide2.PNG" width = "512" height = "328">

-I have used the BERT TOKENIZER for the tokenization task.
+I used the BERT TOKENIZER for the tokenization task.
 Performed a three-fold training on the BERT model and ensembled the output.

 <h1> Result
  <h6>